xytovl/steam-runtime-tools/docs/container-runtime.md

 It is very similar to [`soldier`](#soldier), except for its base distribution being 2 years newer: this means its core libraries and compiler are also approximately 2 years newer.
-It is likely that future versions of Proton will move from soldier to sniper to take advantage of this newer base.
+Proton 8.0 moved from soldier to sniper to take advantage of this newer base.

 Native Linux games that require sniper can be released on Steam.
 The intention is that this will become available as a "self-service"